Whether you’re a start-up or growing business, a fuel card can provide a range of benefits.

 If your business takes you the length and breadth of the country a fuel card accepted across a wide network can ensure less route deviation.
 You might also want to consider a card which allows you and you employees to purchase other items, such as food.

-One of the key benefits of fuel cards is the ability to restrict what is purchased.
 Cards can be restricted to fuel or can be tailored in some cases to allow you to pay for other business expenses such as hotels and food.
-This helps to reduce the time employees spend filling out expenses forms.
+This can help to reduce the time employees spend filling out expenses forms.

-It’s important to check more than the cost of the fuel, in some cases there will be failed payment fees, charges for paper invoices and card protection.
-Some cards will also charge a nominal annual fee so check that you’re happy that the benefits outweigh the costs.
+Check more than the cost of the fuel, in some cases there will be failed payment fees, charges for paper invoices and card protection.
+Some cards will also charge a nominal annual fee.

-This can be a time-consuming and laborious process, which can result in more hours being spent on unnecessary admin than the job itself.
-A fuel card helps you consolidate all fuel use onto one account which makes it easier to manage and saves you time on tax returns and VAT recovery.
+A fuel card can consolidate all fuel use onto one account which can help make it easier to manage and potentially save you time on tax returns and VAT recovery.